-The School of Public Health had three different digital signs that provide information specific to the School of Public Health students.
+The School of Public Health had three different digital signs that provide information specific to the public health students.
 These can be found on the 3rd floor of the Mayo building - right near the Dean's office Mayo A302, the student SPHere Mayo A150, and the 3rd floor (Lobby level) of the WBOB building.